withastro/docs/reference/api-reference.md

 </div>
 ```

 `.fetchContent()` only takes one parameter: a relative URL glob of which local files you'd like to import.
 Currently only `*.md` files are supported.
-It's synchronous, and returns an array of items of type:
+It’s synchronous, and returns an array of items of type:

 ```js
 {